 The English commanders included William Marshal, earl of Pembroke, his son, Young William Marshal, and nephew, John Marshal, in addition to Ranulph, Earl of Chester, William Longspée, earl of Salisbury, Peter des Roches, bishop of Winchester, and Faulkes de Breauté.
 They led 406 knights, 317 crossbowmen and a large number of sergeants-at-arms, foot soldiers and camp followers.

-Although Louis was in charge of the French forces in England, those in Lincoln were led by Thomas, Comte de Perche, himself a grandson of Henry II’s daughter Matilda, and therefore a cousin of King Henry III; the commanders, of the English rebels in the city included Robert FitzWalter and Saer de Quincey.
+Although Louis was in charge of the French forces in England, those in Lincoln were led by Thomas, Comte de Perche, himself a grandson of Henry II’s daughter Matilda, and therefore a cousin of King Henry III.
+Perche was also related to William Marshal, both were descended from sisters of Patrick, 1st earl of Salisbury.
+The commanders, of the English rebels in the city included Robert FitzWalter and Saer de Quincey.
 They led over 600 knights and several thousand infantry.

 At various points in the lead up to the battle, William Marshal is known to have made some stirring speeches.
 When battle was imminent, he made one more;